WordLift brings to the readers of your site multiple means of content discovery.

 User might choose to navigate to an entity page or to another blog post.

-The WordLift Entities Cloud WordPress Widget is a site-wide Widget that displays entities related to the current post/entity in a tag cloud.
+The Entity Cloud Widget is a site-wide Widget and a shortcode that displays entities related to the current post/entity in a tag cloud.
 WordPress Widgets like this one add content and features to your Sidebars.
 To add the widget:

 - Go to Appearance > Customize in the WordPress Administration Screens.